automenta/mb7/doc/README.vsn.md

 ---

-# SemanticScribe: A Retrospective on a Mature, Tag-Driven Ecosystem
+# Netention: A Retrospective on a Mature, Tag-Driven Ecosystem

-Looking back from 2030, **SemanticScribe** stands as a cornerstone of collaborative creativity—a decentralized workspace where **NObjects** and **Tags** have unified how people craft, share, and connect ideas.
+Looking back from 2030, **Netention** stands as a cornerstone of collaborative creativity—a decentralized workspace where **NObjects** and **Tags** have unified how people craft, share, and connect ideas.
 Born from a vision to merge expression with meaning, it has matured into a platform that empowers users through intuitive tagging and powerful semantic matching.
 This overview captures its essence, celebrates its design choices, and ponders the questions still